Matty McNeil: Return to non-League

 McNeil signed for Southport on 12 May 2010, after he left Stockport County earlier on in the year.
 He made a good start to the season, hitting two goals against Kidderminster in a thrilling 4–3 away win, but soon after that he had a groin injury which kept him out for a few weeks.
 When he came back he helped the club to a money spinning home tie, live on ITV with league one side Sheffield Wednesday in the first round of the FA Cup.
 McNeil and his teammates battled on in the league but they couldn't do enough to keep the club from finishing fourth bottom of the Conference.
 However the club stayed up because Rushden was kicked out of the league due to breaking the rules.

 He signed for Chester in June 2011, after he left Southport the previous month.
 McNeil suffered a knee injury in his first pre-season friendly against Tranmere, and missed the rest of pre-season.
 He then managed to recover in time to make the first game of the season, where he scored on his debut.
 His season would be cut short due to a career threatening knee injury, which meant he would miss the last 10 games of the season, However, he still went on to win Supporters player of the year and the Managers player of the year.
 The team also went on to secure the league title and win their second successive promotion in two years.

 Personal life

-His son, Dwight, currently plays for Premier League club Everton.
+His son, Dwight, currently plays for Premier League club Crystal Palace F.C.